 Using Local Database Files in Office Solutions Overview

-You can include a database file, such as a SQL Server Express (.mdf) file or a Microsoft Office Access (.mdb) file, in your Visual Studio Tools for Office solution.
+You can include a database file, such as a SQL Server Express (.mdf) file or a Microsoft Office Access (.mdb) file, in your Office solution.
 This enables end users to maintain a local database in situations where maintaining a centralized database is not required, for example in a local inventory solution that is used on only a single computer.

 To import the database file into your project, use the Data Source Configuration Wizard to create a data source based on the database file.
 The wizard adds the database file and a typed dataset to your project.